Oscar Muñoz: Chronology

 In August, more than one thousand people are killed when seven army trucks loaded with dynamite accidentally detonate and destroy eight city blocks in Cali.

 In March, a cultural space called Museum La Tertulia opens in a rented house in the San Antonio neighborhood in Cali under the direction of Maritza Uribe de Urdinola.
 It supports exhibitions of modern art, cultural and educational activities, and discussions about politics.
 The institution goes unnoticed by state security agencies that ban such meetings.

 General Rojas Pinilla establishes the National Commission to Investigate de Causes and Circumstances of Violence in the National Territory.

-Until 1974 takes place the period of the National Front in Colombia, during which the Liberal and Conservative parties alternate turns in power.
+The National Front, a period in Colombia during which the Liberal and Conservative parties alternate turns in power, takes place until 1974.
 This arrangement was intended to end partisan violence, but it perpetuated it by disenfranchising other political parties and groups.
-The National Front begins with the election as president of the Liberal Party candidate Alberto Lleras Camargo, one of its architects.
+The National Front begins with the election of the Liberal Party candidate Alberto Lleras Camargo, one of its architects, as president.